Diseases Similar to Lyme Disease: Tick-Borne Diseases Doctors May Miss

 - Muscle aches

-Unlike Lyme disease, STARI does not appear to cause chronic neurologic, cardiac, or arthritic complications.
+Unlike Lyme disease, STARI has not been shown to cause chronic neurologic, cardiac, or arthritic complications.

 Why These Infections Are Often Missed